puppetlabs/puppetlabs-haproxy/README.md

 * Class `haproxy`: Main configuration class
 * Define `haproxy::listen`: Creates a listen entry in the config
 * Define `haproxy::frontend`: Creates a frontend entry in the config
+* Define `haproxy::frontend::acl`: Creates an acl entry for a specific frontend in the config
 * Define `haproxy::backend`: Creates a backend entry in the config
 * Define `haproxy::balancermember`: Creates server entries for listen or backend blocks.
 * Define `haproxy::userlist`: Creates a userlist entry in the config